carpentries-incubator/python-packaging-publishing/episodes/03-packaging-installing.md

 objectives:
 - "Identify the components of a python package"
 - "Apply a template for packaging existing code"
-- "Update the packaged project after adding to the code"
+- "Update the packaged project after modifying to the code"
 - "Install and update a local or GitHub-hosted package"
 keypoints:
 - "Packaged python code is resuable within and across systems"